divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 - The `owner` of the position tokens is set equal to the DIVA smart contract address at creation and cannot be modified afterwards.
 Only the `owner` is authorized to execute the `mint` and `burn` functions inside the `PositionToken` contract.
 - The `capacity` field allows to cap the size of a pool which can be useful for private pools or when dealing with metrics that are at risk of being manipulated.
 - Final reference value cannot be negative.
 Metrics that can go negative (e.g., interest rates) should be transformed into something that will remain positive (e.g., current interest rate + 100) before being used as a reference asset.
-- Minimum collateral balance of `1e6` was introduced to increase the precision in calculations.
-For USDC which has 6 decimals places, this means that the minimum collateral amount is 1 USDC.
 - The maximum `cap` value of `1e59` was introduced to prevent an overflow in the payoff calculations when `cap > _finalReferenceValue > _inflection` and `_finalReferenceValue` is very close to the `cap`.
 While the actual maximum value for `cap` is slightly larger than `1e59`, this value was chosen for ease of readability and reviewability.
 - Position tokens are deployed using [clones](#https://blog.openzeppelin.com/workshop-recap-cheap-contract-deployment-through-clones/) which allows for very cheap deployment.
 The only trade-off made is that interacting with the position token is a bit more expensive (+700 gas/call) compared to a naively deployed contract as it involves one `delegatecall`.